 If you found this helpful, you might also like:

 We sincerely appreciate any purchase you make through our Amazon links.
 We receive a 4-6% commission, at not cost to you, and it helps us cover our out-of-pocket costs for keeping this site going.
-Our Gear Store has a boatload of ideas you might not have thought of yet.To get you inspired and help you plan your cruise, we created the video series, "Cruising Mexico Off the Beaten Path - Volumes 1-3," shown below.
-This is a fun-to-watch and easy-to-digest introduction to Mexico from a cruiser's perspective, something we found very hard to ascertain from the cruising guides.
+Our Gear Store has a boatload of ideas you might not have thought of yet.To help you plan your cruise and get you inspired, we created the video series, "Cruising Mexico Off the Beaten Path - Volumes 1-3," shown below.
+This is a fun-to-watch and easy-to-digest introduction to Mexico from a cruiser's perspective, giving you all the information the cruising guides skip over.
 It is available on DVD now and will be available on Amazon Instant Download in a few months.
 For discount package pricing on the whole series, visit our page Cruising Mexico DVD Series.

 Volume 1 (left) reviews the geography, weather and seasons in Mexico and shows you what the best anchorages between Ensenada and Manzanillo are like.

 Volume 2 (middle) gives detailed info that can't be found in any of the guidebooks about the glorious cruising ground between Manzanillo and the Guatemala border.